+GENERAL PROVISIONS
-In establishing its system of materials control as referred to in article 7, Switzerland shall arrange that records are kept in respect of each material balance area.
-The records to be kept shall be described in the Subsidiary Arrangements.

-Switzerland shall make arrangements to facilitate the examination of records by inspectors, particularly if the records are not kept in English, French, Russian or Spanish.

-Records shall be retained for at least five years.

-Records shall consist, as appropriate, of:

-- (a) Accounting records of all nuclear material subject to safeguards under this Agreement; and - (b) Operating records for facilities containing such nuclear material.
+- Article 51.
+In establishing its system of materials control as referred to in Article 7, Egypt shall arrange that records are kept in respect of each material balance area.
+The records to be kept shall be described in the Subsidiary Arrangements. - Article 52.
+Egypt shall make arrangements to facilitate the examination of records by inspectors, particularly if the records are not kept in English, French, Russian or Spanish. - Article 53.
+Records shall be retained for at least five years. - Article 54.
+Records shall consist, as appropriate, of: - (a) Accounting records of all nuclear material subject to safeguards under this Agreement; and - (b) Operating records for facilities containing such nuclear material. - Article 55.
 The system of measurements on which the records used for the preparation of reports are based shall either conform to the latest international standards or be equivalent in quality to such standards.

-Accounting records
+ACCOUNTING RECORDS

+Article 56.
 The accounting records shall set forth the following in respect of each material balance area:

-- (a) All inventory changes, so as to permit a determination of the book inventory at any time; - (b) All measurement results that are used for determination of the physical inventory; and - (c) All adjustments and corrections that have been made in respect of inventory changes, book inventories and physical inventories.
+- (a) All inventory changes, so as to permit a determination of the book inventory at any time; - (b) All measurement results that are used for determination of the physical inventory; and

+(c) All adjustments and corrections that have been made in respect of inventory changes, book inventories and physical inventories.

+Article 57.
 For all inventory changes and physical inventories the records shall show, in respect of each batch of nuclear material: material identification, batch data and source data.
 The records shall account for uranium, thorium and plutonium separately in each batch of nuclear material.
-For each inventory change, the date of the inventory change and, when appropriate, the originating material balance area and the receiving material balance area or the recipient shall be indicated.
+For each inventory change, the date of the inventory change and, when appropriate, the originating material balance area and the receiving material balance area or the recipient, shall be indicated.